eric-bach/schedular/Tasks.md

 - [x] As a user I want to see my upcoming appointments
 - [x] Bug: Fix issue with Bookings showing available appointments that have past
 - [x] As a user I want the ability to cancel an appointment
+- [] As a user I want to see my past appointments
+  - [] Sort appointments
 - [] As a user I want to receive notification email of an upcoming appointment
-- [] As a user I want to see my past appointments

 # Admin